Mafaz03/GIS-co2-estimation/README.md

 planning with sustainable development utilising satellite imagery to detect trees within a specified area and estimates the potential carbon absorption of that tree cover.

-# !!!!Only JPEG OR JPG Images are allowed!!!!
+## Only JPEG OR JPG Images are allowed!

 ## Description